Buyer's FAQ

 Winteracter is compatible with the following free-of-charge commercial compilers:

 • NVIDIA : The Linux version includes 64-bit support for NVIDIA Fortran, which forms part of the freely available NVIDIA HPC SDK.
+A Windows version may be made available, if NVIDIA ever deliver on their promise to release the compiler for that platform.

 Back to top